 The blogger with benefits

 Be it travel, a particular niche, or blog about any random stuff, a blogger can convert their content into profit by driving traffic into wherever their links lead.
 On top of being paid per article, you also get the opportunity to do affiliate marketing.
 Affiliate marketing is especially profitable if you’re a blogger and have a captive audience.
-In layman’s terms, you become a middle man and act as a broker between the customer and a product.
+In layman’s terms, you become a middle-man and act as a broker between the customer and a product.
 The more people and traffic that converts to a sale as a result of people clicking on your links, the more money that trickles into your bank account, regardless of where you are.
+To optimise your earnings, consider parking your profits in the highest-yield savings account to watch your savings and earnings grow simultaneously.

 The social media manager